 It will deliver your students a big outcome or transformation in a simple, clear and easy way, in the shortest time possible.

-Now you have a structure to work to - it’s time to dig in and get started with actually making your online course.
+Now you have a structure to work to - it’s time to dig in and get started with actually creating your course content and recording your online course.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.